Is time more valuable than money?

 As you practice time management, you slowly exercise your muscles of self-discipline.
 The more effectively you manage your time, the better you become at disciplining yourself.

-With good time management, you simultaneously eliminate the remains of procrastination from your personality.
+With good time management skills, you simultaneously eliminate the remains of procrastination from your personality.
 It’s a master class in personal and professional growth!

 This skill will benefit you in both professional and personal life where you lack discipline, which has always kept you from achieving your desired goal.